Net of Nature

 Description

-A track heads southeast from the stone basin (where it links with the trail end of Section 9.1).
-The GR 99 continues straight ahead along a valley, past Cantarillos Brook and Peña de la Dehesa (646 m), towards Cucharera Hill (600 m).
-It then descends to Quintanaseca, home to the Romanesque church of San Martín and several emblazoned manors.
+A track heads southeast from the washing place, where this stage merges with the end of the next stage.
+The route continues straight through a valley until it reaches the Cucharera pass, not before crossing the Cantarillos stream and the Peña de la Dehesa mountain.
+It then descends to Quintanaseca, where the Romanesque San Martín church and its emblazoned mansions stand out.

 Sites of interest